gottstech/gotts/docs/nit.md

 The transaction size of above non-interactive transaction example (1 Input with the _Unlocker_ and 2 Outputs) is 412 bytes.

-Recently, I have been thinking whether it will be a better design to change back to Mimblewimble style "locker", i.e. the Pedersen Commitment, to get a more compact Non-Interactive Transaction solution.
+Recently, I have been thinking whether it will be a better design to change back to pure Mimblewimble style "locker", i.e. the Pedersen Commitment, to get a more compact Non-Interactive Transaction solution.

 ## Mimblewimble-Style "Locker"